 Signs of Missed Miscarriage

 As mentioned earlier, there are no specific missed miscarriage symptoms.
 Normal miscarriage symptoms like vaginal bleeding, severe cramping or discharge of the foetal tissue are not present in this case.
-During the time of the missed miscarriage, the signs of pregnancy may continue as the placenta will not have stopped releasing hormones.
+During the time of the missed miscarriage, the signs of pregnancy may continue as the placenta or corpus luteum will not have stopped releasing hormones.
 Some pregnant women may notice symptoms like fatigue, breast tenderness, or nausea disappearing.
 Diagnosis of the missed miscarriage is made by a medical practitioner by the absence of foetal heartbeat.
 During regular check-ups, if there is a missed abortion, an ultrasound will show the undeveloped foetus.

 What Can You Do After Diagnosing a Missed Miscarriage?

 After the diagnosis of the missed miscarriage, you may need to undergo treatment to expel the foetal remains.
 The gynaecologist would suggest one of these ways.

 When you find out about the missed miscarriage, you have a few options for treatment.
 However, you can always wait for nature to take its course and expel the tissue naturally.

 Medication can be used to bring about contractions in the body to expel the remaining tissue.
 The result of the same is very similar to heavy periods.
 Your doctor will prescribe you pain medication as well to help you undergo the contractions.

 Dilation and Curettage (D&C) Procedure